DoD awards TwoSense $2.42 million contract for behavioral biometric authentication

-Artificial intelligence (AI) seems almost tailor-made for automating mundane office tasks and sussing out seizure types, but it might be equally well-suited to security — and perhaps biometric security.
-That’s what startup TwoSense is banking on, at least, and it’s got a government contract to show for it.
+Artificial intelligence (AI) seems almost tailor-made for automating mundane office tasks and identifying seizure types, but it might be equally well-suited to security — including biometric security.
+That’s what startup TwoSense is banking on, and it’s got a government contract to show for it.

-The Brooklyn, New York company, which was cofounded by Dawud Gordon, John Tanios, Ulf Blanke in 2014 and which has raised $750,000 million to date, today announced that it was awarded a $2.42 million contract in October 2018 by the U.S. Department of Defense’s Defense Information Systems Agency (DISA).
-While the particulars remain under wraps, TwoSense revealed that it’s aimed at replacing the DoD’s physical ID cards — the Common Access Card (CAC) — with both traditional and AI-driven biometric authentication, as part of DISA’s wide-ranging Assured Identity Initiative.
+The Brooklyn, New York-based company, which was cofounded by Dawud Gordon, John Tanios, and Ulf Blanke in 2014 and has raised $850,000 to date, today announced that it was awarded a $2.42 million contract in October 2018 by the U.S. Department of Defense’s (DoD) Defense Information Systems Agency (DISA).
+While the particulars remain under wraps, TwoSense revealed that the project is aimed at replacing the DoD’s physical ID cards — the Common Access Card (CAC) — with both traditional and AI-driven biometric authentication, as part of DISA’s wide-ranging Assured Identity Initiative.

-“Both DISA and TwoSense believe that continuous authentication is the cornerstone of securing identity,” Gordon, who serves as CEO, said.
-“Behavior-based authentication is invisible to the user, therefore it can be used continuously without creating any extra work.”
+“Both DISA and TwoSense believe that continuous authentication is the cornerstone of securing identity,” said Gordon, who serves as CEO.
+“Behavior-based authentication is invisible to the user; therefore, it can be used continuously without creating any extra work.”

 TwoSense’s productized AI can authenticate a person from their movements, interactions, and mannerisms, as measured through both smartphones and workstation PCs.
 (One of the techniques in its system-as-a-service arsenal is ballistocardiography, which graphically represents the muscle movements caused by blood as it’s ejected into vessels by the heart.)
 TwoSenses’ systems also take into account gait, in addition to things like on-body phone location, hand pressure, proximity, and typing cadence.